DataDog/datadog-operator/docs/install-openshift.md

    oc apply -f path/to/your/datadog-agent.yaml
    ```

-The Datadog Agent and Cluster Agent should now be running and collecting data to be viewed and alerted on in the Datadog web app.
+The Datadog Agent and Cluster Agent should now be running and collecting data.
+This data can be viewed and alerted on in the Datadog web app.

 [1]: https://catalog.redhat.com/software/operators/detail/5e9874986c5dcb34dfbb1a12#deploy-instructions
 [2]: https://olm.operatorframework.io/